rezanadimi72/angular-websocket-chat/README.md

 # Realtime Chat with angular

-This project was generated with version 12.1.2.
+This project was generated with angular version 12.1.2.

 ## installation